- UCAS course code

 Knowledge and understanding

-- Articulate an understanding of the complexity of American political culture and the intersections and tensions of democracy, inclusion and exclusion.
+2. Articulate an understanding of the complexity of American political culture - the

 1. Apply this new understanding to their everyday interpretations of American politics.

-2. Consider various themes within American politics from a range of perspectives.
+2. Consider the various themes within American politics from a range of perspectives.

 1. Traditional academic essay writing; short, focused, project writing; listening and engaging in debate on issues in American politics.